 - Residential experience is highly preferred

-- Teach courses in advertised subject area; may include a variety of courses and levels
+- Teach courses in advertised subject area; may include a variety of courses and levels up to 5 classes

 - Follow curriculum developed by the department

 - Collaborate with other members of the faculty

 Residential duty is an additional contract offer, but commitment to residential life is a must.
 In addition to teaching responsibilities, all teachers will be assigned some or all of the following mentoring responsibilities:

 - Serve as student advisory group leader